FIDE Grand Prix 2022: Grand Prix standings

 The following table shows the overall Grand Prix standings.
 The top two players qualified for the Candidates Tournament.
-Tie-breaks, in order, are as follows: tournament first places (TF), tournament second places (TS), game points in standard time control games (GP), and game wins in standard time control games (GW).
-If a tie persists, the final tiebreaker is drawing of lots.
+Tie-breaks, in order, were as follows: tournament first places (TF), tournament second places (TS), game points in standard time control games (GP), and game wins in standard time control games (GW).
+If a tie persisted, the final tiebreaker was drawing of lots.

 After the round-robin stage of the third tournament, the top two were confirmed to be Richárd Rapport and Hikaru Nakamura as no other player could score 20 or more Grand Prix points.
 During the semi-final stage, Nakamura overtook Rapport's score, securing the overall victory.